Corgea/vs_code_plugin/README.md

 1. **Set the API Key**: Open the command palette and run `Corgea: Login`.
 Follow the prompts to enter your Corgea URL and API key.
 2. **View Vulnerabilities**: Open the Corgea sidebar to see the current issues in your code.
 3. **Apply Fixes**: Click on a vulnerability to view details and apply fixes directly from the webview panel.
+4. **Scan Uncommitted Changes**: Use the command `Corgea: Scan Uncommitted Changes` to scan the uncommitted changes in your code.
+5. **Scan All Files**: Use the command `Corgea: Scan All Files` to scan all the files in your project.

 ---